Save on cloud spending: Five essential cloud cost management strategies that work

 2. Consolidate accounts

 Based on your organization's cloud architecture, the functions to be performed on the cloud varies across teams.
 When you consolidate accounts by creating business units, you can easily assign ownership for the cloud cost to a business owner.
 With business units, you can view monthly cloud costs, and see the percentage change in the cloud costs accrued for a particular unit.
-This ensures accountability for your cloud bills.
+This ensures accountability for your AWS bills.

 3. Allocate budgets